 Vision for Our Future

 When the Zoo reopens we will be preparing for the grand opening of two new areas, the Conservation Learning Center and the Colobus monkey and Serval cat habitat.
-We’ll also kick-off events to educate our community and its youth, host a rescheduled Wild Wines event in September, and the most popular Halloween attraction in central Arkansas, Boo at the Zoo, will return in October 2020.
+We’ll also kick-off events to educate our community and its youth, host a rescheduled Wild Wines event, and the most popular Halloween attraction in central Arkansas, Boo at the Zoo, will return.
 We can't wait for you to experience all we have in store for you.

 How You Can Help